Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-04-Deploy-AIP-Unified-Labeling-Client.md

 ![](../media/purview-lab4.png)

 >**Note**: Edge is not needed for the DLP policy to apply to Edge.
-"The Microsoft Purview Extension is able to provide existing Endpoint DLP capabilities to non-native applications."
+"The Microsoft Purview Extension can provide existing Endpoint DLP capabilities to non-native applications."
 Edge is native.

 ### Task 1: Install Azure Information Protection Unified Labeling Client